magoosh/jquery-infinite-pages/README.md

 jQuery Infinite Pages
 =====================

-A light-weight jQuery plugin for adding infinite scrolling to paginated HTML views, designed for integration with the Kaminari Rails plugin.
+A light-weight jQuery plugin for adding infinite scrolling to paginated HTML views.

+This plugin's designed for Kaminari and Rails, but it should be flexible enough to use almost anywhere.

 Installation
 ------------

-Just copy the `jquery.infinite-pages.js.coffee` file in your `app/assets/javascripts` folder.
+Just copy the `jquery.infinite-pages.js.coffee` file to your `app/assets/javascripts` folder.

 (It would be awesome to make this a gem, so consider that a feature request :smile:)